spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I reduce Datastore boilerplate?

 Datastore `Entity` class is actually generated from @github[Protobuf](/scio-examples/src/test/scala/com/spotify/scio/examples/extra/MagnolifyDatastoreExampleTest.scala) which uses the builder pattern and very boilerplate heavy.
-You can use the [Magnolify](https://github.com/spotify/magnolify) library to seamlessly convert bewteen case classes and `Entity`s.
+You can use the [Magnolify](https://github.com/spotify/magnolify) library to seamlessly convert between case classes and `Entity`s.
 See @extref[MagnolifyDatastoreExample.scala](example:MagnolifyDatastoreExample) for an example job and @github[MagnolifyDatastoreExampleTest.scala](/scio-examples/src/test/scala/com/spotify/scio/examples/extra/MagnolifyDatastoreExampleTest.scala) for tests.

 #### How do I throttle Bigtable writes?